ibm-cloud-docs/EventStreams/messagehub124.md

 By default, when a service instance is provisioned, the user who provisioned it is granted the manager role to all the instance's resources.
 Additionally, any user who has a manager role for either 'All' services or 'All' Message Hub service instances' in the same account also has full access. &lt;&lt;is this actually manager role or admin role?&gt;&gt;

 You can then apply additional policies to extend access to other users.
 You can either scope a policy to apply to the service instance as a whole or to individual resources within the service instance.
-For more information, see common scenarios.
+For more information, see [Common scenarios](#security_scenarios).

 You can only assign policies by users with an administration role for an account.
 They can either be assigned using the portal &lt;&lt;link&gt;&gt; or by using the bx command &lt;&lt;details&gt;&gt;